-- (1) Academic advisement, with special emphasis on general education, throughout the year. - (2) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement in each category.
+(1) Academic advisement including assistance with general education, throughout the year.

+(2) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement in each category.